aahmad4/Coronatracker/README.md

 </p>

 ## How To Use
-To use our Coronavirus tracker, simply use our drop drown and select any country you'd like, and instantly view live statistics regarding the disease in that country.
-We have another feature that allows the end-user to compare the amount of people with the disease in multiple countries.
+To use our Coronavirus tracker, simply use our drop drown to select a country, and view statistics regarding the disease in that country.
+We have another feature that allows the end-user to compare the amount of people with the disease in 2 countries.

-(Note: All statistics of Coronavirus are updated roughly once an hour.)

 ## Screenshots of Website